digbmc/dssf-syll/weeks/03-pres.md

 ### 1:00 PM Project Work

 ### 4:30 PM Reflection Logs
-- Say something the work you have done today
 - Reflect on the Digital Preservation & Web Archiving workshop:
   - What are some of the challenges of digital preservation that you were previously unaware of?
   - Is any of the material from the workshop directly appliciabile to your work this summer?
 How so?